top of page

 12.4 Retention Period

-13.2 If we intend to use personal data for a new purpose not previously outlined in this policy, we will update the Privacy Policy accordingly.
+14.2 Where we intend to use personal data for a purpose not previously outlined in this policy, we will update this Privacy Policy and, where required, notify you or obtain your consent.

 The Applied Neuroscience Association (ANA)